-To this end, UNAMA Human Rights monitors, analyzes and reports on the human rights situation in Afghanistan and engages in protection, advocacy and capacity building activities.
+UNAMA Human Rights monitors, analyzes and reports on the human rights situation in Afghanistan and engages in protection, advocacy and capacity-building activities.
 Through regular public updates (weekly code cables and monthly reports) and thematic reports, UNAMA Human Rights provides stakeholders, including the Government, the Afghan people, the international community, civil society and media with a substantive analysis of the human rights situation, raises issues of concern and proposes and advocates for measures to improve promotion and protection of human rights throughout Afghanistan.

 Priority Areas of Work

 UNAMA Human Rights is pursuing an overall strategy of “embedding human rights in Afghanistan” or “human rights everywhere all the time for everyone” in support of all Afghan people.
-The UNAMA Human Rights team implements this strategy through targeted research, reporting, advocacy and engagement in strategic partnerships and dialogue with Government, military, international and civil society actors, and communities across Afghanistan in four priority areas: protection of civilians, violence against women, peace and reconciliation and detention.
+The UNAMA Human Rights team implements this strategy through targeted research, reporting, advocacy and engagement in strategic partnerships and dialogue with Government, military, international and civil society actors, and communities across Afghanistan in several priority areas, including protection of civilians, violence against women, peace and reconciliation, and detention.

-Protection of Civilians: UNAMA Human Rights undertakes a range of activities aimed at minimizing the impact of the armed conflict on civilians; this includes independent and impartial monitoring, documentation and reporting of incidents involving loss of life or injury to civilians; advocacy activities to strengthen protection of civilians affected by the armed conflict; and initiatives to promote respect for international humanitarian and human rights law, and the Afghan Constitution among all parties to the conflict.
-UNAMA Human Rights systematically documents and releases statements and public reports on protection of civilians and civilian casualties.
-(Click here for UNAMA reports on the Protection of Civilians in Armed Conflict.)
+Protection of Civilians: UNAMA Human Rights undertakes a range of activities aimed at minimizing the impact of the armed conflict on civilians: This includes independent and impartial monitoring, documentation and reporting of incidents involving loss of life or injury to civilians; advocacy activities to strengthen protection of civilians affected by the armed conflict; and initiatives to promote respect for international humanitarian and human rights law, and the Afghan Constitution among all parties to the conflict.
+UNAMA regularly publishes figures concerning the protection of civilians in armed conflict.
+In 2014 UNAMA documented 10,548 civilian casualties (3,699 civilian deaths and 6,849 civilian injuries), the highest number of civilian deaths and injuries recorded in a single year since UNAMA began maintaining detailed figures in 2009.
+Between 1 January 2009 and 31 December 2014, UNAMA documented 47,745 civilian casualties (17,774 killed and 29,971 injured).
+Click here for UNAMA reports on the Protection of Civilians.

-Violence against Women: UNAMA Human Rights’ focus is on combating violence against women and enabling their participation in the public sphere.
-On 11 December 2012, UNAMA Human Rights released its latest public report documenting harmful traditional practices against women and girls and implementation of the Elimination of Violence against Law (EVAW law) by the Afghan government.
-The report, based on extensive country-wide research, found that despite some progress in implementing the EVAW law designed to protect Afghan women from violence, application of the landmark law continued to be hampered by “dramatic under reporting” and lack of investigations into most incidents of violence targeting women.
-The report recommends measures to end such practices.
-UNAMA Human Rights is engaged in intensive advocacy on the report’s findings and recommendations, monitoring and reporting on implementation of the EVAW law and is supporting provincial departments’ of women’s affairs and women’s NGOs throughout the country.
-(Click here for all UNAMA reports on violence against women)
+UNAMA Human Rights’ focus is on combating violence against women and enabling their participation in the public sphere.
+UNAMA Human Rights documents harmful traditional practices against women and girls and is engaged in intensive advocacy and recommendations, monitoring and reporting on the implementation of related legislation and supporting provincial departments of women’s affairs, and women’s NGOs throughout the country.
+Click here for UNAMA reports on violence against women.

 UNAMA Human Rights also provides technical support to legislative developments (for example the draft law on traditional dispute resolution and regulation on women’s shelters) that affect women and girl’s rights.
 Human Rights works with Afghan partners to promote and guarantee women’s representation in Government, elections and peace, reconciliation and reintegration processes.